Society

 Recognition as a Company that Excels in Health and Productivity Management

-Sysmex Corporation undertakes various initiatives for health and productivity management, and we have an established framework for our activities that encompasses Group companies in Japan.
-These efforts have received positive responses, and in March 2023 we were recognized for the seventh time by the Ministry of Economy, Trade and Industry as a “company that excels in health and productivity management.”
+Sysmex Corporation undertakes a variety of initiatives for health and productivity management, and we have an established a framework for our activities that encompasses Group companies in Japan.
+These efforts have received positive responses, and in March 2024, we were recognized for the eighth time by the Ministry of Economy, Trade and Industry as a “company that excels in health and productivity management.”

 Company Initiatives